CognitiveScale/certifai-reference-models/MODEL-USECASE-README.md

 <center> <h1>Cortex Certifai Sandbox Case-Studies </h1> </center>

-Section below contains details of Certifai Evaluation components that are common across each evaluation
+Section below contains details of Certifai Evaluation components that are common across each evaluation [use case / project]

    > _[Glossary of common terms](#Glossary)_